December 11, 2025

 Matthew Scarpelli, also recognized in 2024, is studying macrophage-targeted therapies to make radiotherapy more effective for breast cancer patients.
 His work repurposes an FDA-approved iron nanoparticle, ferumoxytol, to target tumor-supporting macrophages, with the goal of improving radiation outcomes and anti-tumor immune responses.

-Scarpelli is an assistant professor of medical physics.
+Scarpelli is an assistant professor of medical physics in Purdue’s College of Health and Human Sciences.

 Uncovering lipid metabolism’s role in breast cancer metastasis